ruempel/m41nk3y/README.md

 * smarter configuration file saving, upload, share, cloud store
 * hide keys per default, show only on request, auto-hide after some seconds, extra button for hidden copy action
 * filter table (jQuery data tables)
-* add instructions to use completely offline (incorporated libs)

 # Example Configuration
 The services configuration is a JSON array.
 Each element of this array is a JSON object with the following structure: